Learning and Development Manager Resume Example

 If you don’t have formal training manager experience, highlight any leadership, coaching, or onboarding you’ve done.
 I focus on transferable skills like communication, organization, and project management.

-You can showcase volunteer work, internships, or side projects-anything where you’ve taught, mentored, or coordinated people.
+You can showcase volunteer work, internships, or side projects—anything where you’ve taught, mentored, or coordinated people, as you might highlight in an education program coordinator cover letter.
 This helps recruiters see your potential beyond job titles.

 Always tailor your resume.
 Use keywords from the job posting and link your past accomplishments to core training manager tasks.
 It shows you understand what the job needs.